curlyparakeet/fox/Reggie.md

 - White < 20m
 -  Black < 20m

-Safety eyes (but you could use stitching or buttons)
+Safety eyes (but you could use stitching or buttons).
+These will need to be quite large eyes.
+The ones I used are 15mm and are too small.
+Something around the 20mm would be better.

-Hook (I used 4mm)
+Hook (I used 5mm)

-Embroidery needle
+Embroidery needle (for stitching on the nose and sewing it all together.

 ## Notes